gazpachu/joanmira/pages/work/2017-06-01---canary/index.md

 }
 </style>

 Canary is an app that allows a quick way to see which Vodafone products can be sold around the World.
 Some countries have restrictions or legal implications.
-It also combines Legal, Bid and Pre-sales information to prequalify products.
+It also combines Legal, Bid and Pre-sales information to prequalified products.

 ![](/work/canary/images/1.png "Home page")

-In this project, I owned the 100% of the front-end build and I collaborated with the team manager and a designer to conceptualise the features and the design.
+In this project, I owned 100% of the front-end build and I collaborated with the team manager and a designer to conceptualize the features and the design.
 Before coming up with the final design, I also built a couple of prototypes and even a React Native demo!.

 The home page displays a horizontal scrolling grid matching countries with services.
 Each cell contains colorful dots representing the availability of a service in that country.
 The sidebar allows to user to enable/disable countries whilst the portfolio category bar allows the user to enable/disable products in the grid.
 This UI makes it very easy for users to compare services in different countries.